 As with most types of breast cancer, the symptoms of metaplastic breast cancer can include:

-Metaplastic breast cancer is diagnosed using a range of tests, which may include:
+Metaplastic breast cancer is diagnosed using a range of tests.
+These may include:

-Breast surgery is usually the first treatment for metaplastic breast cancer.
-This may be:
+Breast surgery is often the first treatment for metaplastic breast cancer.
+If the cancer is triple negative, you may have chemotherapy first.
+This is known as neo-adjuvant or primary treatment.

 The amount of tissue removed depends on the area of the breast affected, how big the cancer is in relation to the size of your breast, and whether more than one area in the breast is affected.
 Your breast surgeon will discuss this with you.